 So why is this?
-Maybe it is too long winded to bounce emails back and forth to resolve queries before purchasing, when a simple 10 minute conversation will do.
+Maybe it’s too long winded to bounce emails back and forth to resolve queries before purchasing, when a simple conversation will do.
 Email and text fatigue is a known phenomena – especially with millennials and Gen Z. They get so annoyed with the natural delay in typing a message, that they end up phoning instead.

 What motivates someone to phone rather than contact us online?

-And interestingly, when we start looking at preferences by gender, our data revealed that women are more likely than men to make phone calls for social purchases, and men tend to make calls when it involves finances:
+Interestingly, when we start looking at preferences by gender, our data revealed that women are more likely than men to make phone calls for social purchases, while men tend to make calls when it involves finances: